TheHumphreysLab/SHARE-seq-kidney/README.md

 ## Single-cell transcriptomic, epigenomic and spatial metabolomic profiling redefines the human kidney anatomy

-This repository documents the scripts to generate data for our manuscript studying human kidney anatomical regions with SHARE-seq and imaging mass spectrometry. <link> <br>
+### This repository documents the scripts to generate data for our manuscript studying human kidney anatomical regions with SHARE-seq and imaging mass spectrometry. <link> <br>
-More information about MALDIpy, a package for single-cell analysis of MALDI-MS imaging mass spectrometry data, can be found in another GitHub repository: https://github.com/TheHumphreysLab/MALDIpy. <br>
+More information about **MALDIpy**, a package for single-cell analysis of MALDI-MS imaging mass spectrometry data, can be found in another GitHub repository: https://github.com/TheHumphreysLab/MALDIpy. <br>

 Raw data (.fastq), processed data (count matrix .h5 files and fragment .bed files), sublibrary primer sequences and metadata of the SHARE-seq data have been deposited in NCBI’s Gene Expression Omnibus and are available through GEO Series accession number GSE234788. <br> <br>
 A searchable database is available at our Kidney Interactive Transcriptomics (K.I.T.) website: http://humphreyslab.com/SingleCell/.<link> <br><br>